dotnet/csharplang/proposals/csharp-6.0/struct-autoprop-init.md

 Unfortunately, both methods effectively disabled definite assignment analysis for instance fields for the given constructor.

-C# 6.0 relaxes this rules by tracking assignments to instance auto-properties as if they were assignments to their backing fields, so the code in the beginning of this section is now valid.
+C# 6.0 relaxes these rules by tracking assignments to instance auto-properties as if they were assignments to their backing fields, so the code in the beginning of this section is now valid.